GabriellaPompeu/Thermography-in-the-analysis-of-thermal-distribution-of-the-auricle-in-the-diagnosis-of-coronary-art/README.md

 # Thermography in the analysis of thermal distribution of the auricle in the diagnosis of coronary artery disease.
 This repository contains my undergraduate research project, conducted at UFF, with the goal of learning how to use neural networks in thermal imaging.
+The program implements a complete semantic segmentation pipeline for thermal images, whose objective is to automatically identify a region of interest (for example, the edge of the ear) and, from it, extract quantitative information such as average, minimum, and maximum temperature.
 The code for the U-Net application was inspered in this site: https://pyimagesearch.com/2021/11/08/u-net-training-image-segmentation-models-in-pytorch/

 ## Pipeline
 1. Image annotation